Subject: Platform Architecture Under Liability Stress

 - Architecture Design is Proactive: Algorithmic amplification and behavioral reinforcement loops are now being scrutinized as independent conduct.

 III.
-INCENTIVE ARCHITECTURE (Incentives & Constraints)
+INCENTIVE ARCHITECTURE

 Meta’s revenue model creates a “Structural Gravity” that prioritizes engagement-maximization.